Davidson Garrett: Poetry

 Garrett's poems and other writings have appeared in The New York Times, Xavier Review from New Orleans, Big City Lit, 2 Bridges Review from City University of New York, The Paddock Review, Sensations Magazine, Nerve Lantern, Impossible Archetype, First Literary Review-East, The Paterson Literary Review, Reverie Magazine, The Ekphrastic Review, The Stillwater Review, The Episcopal New Yorker, Marco Polo Arts Magazine, Conceit Magazine, Thorny Locust, and Podium, the online literary journal of the 92nd Street Y Unterberg Poetry Center.
 His poetry has been anthologized in several anthologies, including The Arcade of the Scribes (Rogue Scholars Press, 2023), Stonewall’s Legacy (Local Gems Press 2019), From Somewhere To Nowhere: The End of the “American Dream (Autonomedia, 2017), Beyond the Rift: Poets of the Palisades (The Poets Press, 2010), and Pears, Prose and Poetry (Poets Wear Prada / Eggplant Press, 2011).

-Garrett has authored six books of poetry, the most recent of which is Cabaletta: Poems of a New York City Taxi Driver, published in 2022 by Finishing Line Press.
-Arias of a Rhapsodic Spirit, a full-length collection, was released in 2020 by Kelsay Books, and two chapbooks, What Happened to the Man Who Taught Me Beowulf? and Other Poems, released in 2017, and Southern Low Protestant Departure: A Funeral Poem, released in 2015.
+Garrett has authored seven books of poetry, the most recent, Miss Price & Me: A Verse Memoir, published by Kelsay Books in 2026, followed by Cabaletta: Poems of a New York City Taxi Driver, published in 2022 by Finishing Line Press, Arias of a Rhapsodic Spirit, a full-length collection, was released in 2020 by Kelsay Books, and two chapbooks, What Happened to the Man Who Taught Me Beowulf? and Other Poems, released in 2017, and Southern Low Protestant Departure: A Funeral Poem, released in 2015.
 An earlier chapbook, To Tell The Truth I Wanted To Be Kitty Carlisle and Other Poems, was published by Finishing Line Press in 2013.